tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * New data is fetched from the Kraken API using the `fetch_data` function and then appended to the main `df` DataFrame.

 * A conditional statement is used to make sure there is enough data to generate a signal for the strategy before calling those functions.
-In this case, the strategy uses a 20 day window for the moving average crossover, so we want a minimum of 20 data points before we generate signals.
+In this case, the strategy uses a 20-day window for the moving average crossover, so we want a minimum of 20 data points before we generate signals.

 Move to the `initialize` function definition and highlight the following points: